Within our current Course Player, we offer on-lesson discussions. If you are missing this feature, see how to update to the latest version here.

 As an admin, you’re able to enable/disable, view and moderate all of the discussions happening in your courses.

-Check the box to enable in-course discussions for your students across all of your courses.
+Toggle on to enable in-course discussions for your students across all of your courses.

 Once discussions are enabled questions and comments will automatically appear in the course, accessible from the sidebar of the course player, for all students (and course admins) whether they are posted by students, instructors or admins.